-The Faculty is linked to the other Health Sciences Faculties on the U of A campus through the Coordinating Council of Health Sciences.
+The Faculty is linked to the other health sciences faculties on the U of A campus through the Coordinating Council of Health Sciences.
 The Council provides coordination for many collaborative interdisciplinary programs and projects.
-The Centre for Health Promotion Studies, the Telehealth Centre, and the Centre for Gerontology are three such joint ventures involving the Faculty.
+The Centre for Health Promotion Studies, the Centre for Neuroscience, and the Centre for Gerontology are three such joint ventures involving the Faculty.